stefanomarra/smart-mockups/readme.txt

 == Installation ==

 1. Download Smart Reviews
-2. Unzip the folder into the /wp-content/plugins/ directory, or install the plugin from Plugins > Add New in your WordPress admin
+2. Unzip the folder into the /wp-content/plugins/ directory, or install the plugin from Plugins > Add New Mockup in your WordPress admin
 3. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==